JuliaPraxis/Naming/NamingThings.md

-# Naming Packages and Modules
+# Naming Guidelines

+- prefer clarity to brevity
+- prefer specificity to generality
+- prefer familiarity to jargon
-- Use titlecase
+- name packages, module and types using titlecase
-  - :thumbsup: CategoryTheory
-  - :thumbsdown:  categorytheory, categoryTheory
+- name functions and variables using lowercase
+- name constants using uppercase
+- use __\___ as a word separator

-- Do not use "Julia" in the package name
+- do not use "Julia" in names

   - :thumbsup: CategoryTheory
   - :thumbsdown:  CategoryTheoryForJulia